-Keep in mind that speeding points on your license do not get erased for a three year period.
+Keep in mind that speeding points on your license do not get erased for three years.
 Should you be stopped for multiple speeding tickets, points will continue to accumulate on your license.